A-Star100/blocklyjs/README.md

 This sample app uses an `npm` setup for Blockly and block code compiles to JavaScript.
 As of now, no extra blocks have been added to the app, I tried but failed.
 You can try if you would like.

-**This sample app was created by Google and since I have only made small modifications I cannot call this my own project, the licensing is the same as [Google's Blockly samples repository license](https://github.com/google/blockly-samples?tab=Apache-2.0-1-ov-file)**.
+This sample app was created by Google and since I have only made small modifications I cannot call this my own project, the licensing is the same as [Google's Blockly samples repository license](https://github.com/google/blockly-samples?tab=Apache-2.0-1-ov-file).

+You can visit the deployment at [blocklyjs.vercel.app](https://blocklyjs.vercel.app/)